PlayPro/CoreProtect/docs/config.md

 minecraft:stone
 ```

-*Please note that to disable logging for blocks, you must include the namespace.
+*Please note that to disable logging for blocks, CoreProtect v23+ is required, and you must include the namespace.
 For example, to disable logging for dirt, you must add it as "minecraft:dirt".*